Indiana Jones and the Philosopher's Stone: Plot summary

 Alecia books a garbage freighter for passage to Italy, in hopes that Alistair is there.
 When Indy joins her, Sarducci appears once again to kill them both.
 After dumping the load of garbage into the ocean with Indy and Alecia inside, the pair makes their way to one of the flying boats that is part of the Italian air armada AKA The Atlantici that is allowing Sarducci to travel around the globe so fast.
 The pair make it to Italy where they encounter Sarducci in his office and ask where Alistair is being held.
-Because Alecia bares a strong resemblance to his deceased wife, Sarducci releases them and accidentally gives them a clue which leads them to Libya where they meet with Sallah.
+Because Alecia bears a strong resemblance to his deceased wife, Sarducci releases them and accidentally gives them a clue which leads them to Libya where they meet with Sallah.

 In the middle of the Libyan desert, on the border to Egypt, the trio meets Prince Farqhuar who leads his rebel army to battle with the "roman pigs".
 Indy sneaks into the secret Italian base and finds Alistair.
 The pair sneak out only to be caught when Alistair reveals he was working with the Italians all along.
 Sarducci plans to execute Indy via firing squad but Prince Farqhuar saves him at the last minute.
 They survive a sandstorm and Indy decodes the map on Alecia's back.

 They arrive at the hiding place of the Philosopher's Stone and Indy and Alistair swim down to retrieve it.
 Sarducci arrives and takes the group prisoner, stows them in a van and his servant and he open the mechanism and activate the Stone.
 The stone melts his assistant after they touch it and soon Sarducci finds himself melting too.
 Alistair, in a last ditch effort, gives his life by jumping into the oasis with the stone.
 Indy emerges to find Alistair gone with the stone.
 Indy, Sallah, Alecia and Farqhuar head back to civilization.

 Jones goes back home and finds out that the Crystal Skull had been stolen.